DaveTolulope22/Travel_Tour/README.md

 # Travel and Tour Webpage

 This is a responsive Travel and Tour webpage that features a modern design and multiple sections.
-It is built using HTML, CSS, and vanilla JavaScript.
+It is built using HTML, CSS, and  JavaScript.
 The website is fully responsive and optimized for both desktop and mobile devices.

 ## Features